ASSESMENT OF THE ELECTRICITY CONSUMPTION IN EUROPE FOR 2017

 Sources: Spain: REE, France: RTE, Germany: ENTSOE, Great Britain: National Grid, Italy: TERNA.

 Electricity demand in mainland Spain grew 1.1% in 2017 compared to 2016, according to data published by REE (Red Eléctrica de España).
-Once temperature and working days effects are corrected, provisional data from REE suggest that the increase could go up to 1.6%, because the demand moderated between February and April due to the warmer temperatures registered, 1.0°C higher than in 2016.
+Once temperature and working days effects are corrected, provisional data from REE suggest that the increase could go up to 1.6%, because of the demand moderated from February to April due to the warmer temperatures registered, 1.0°C higher than in 2016.
 It is estimated that the Spanish economy grew by 3.1% in 2017.

 In Germany, the demand experienced year-on-year increases in all months of 2017.
 The higher increases were in January, 7.7%, March, 4.5%, and May, 4.0%.
 The global increase of the whole year was 2.4%, the largest increase of all the analyzed countries.
 Taking into account that the values of growth of GDP are still not available for the last quarter of the year, the annual value for 2017 is expected to be around 2.5%.